JanssenProject/jans/docs/README.md

         self.install_type = static.InstallOption.OPTONAL # enumartiation for installation type, etiher MONDATORY or OPTONAL
         self.install_var = 'installApplication' # variale defined in Config to determine if thi application is going to be installed or not self.register_progess() # we need to register to progress indicator so that it will shows status of installation during installation process

+        self.source_files = [('sample.war', 'http://sample.org/sample')] # Define source files here, this is a list contains tuples.
+                                                                         # First element of each touple is filename of package, and second
+                                                                         # element is url where the file is going to be downloaded
+                                                                         # BaseInstaller automatically determines if files are going to be
+                                                                         # downloaded.
+If it is post-install, current files are checked if up to date before
+                                                                         # attempting to download.
+If setup.py is called with -w argument,
+                                                                         # files are forced to download

         # We need to define files to be downloaded if Config.downloadWars was set to True.
         # You can spicify multiple download files in list.
 For example self.oxtrust_war = ['ftp://server/app.zip', 'http://piblic/myapp.war']
         # You need to implement `download_files()` function inside the class.
 It will be called automatically.